The whole is greater than the sum of its parts.

 Summary Role Description

-The System Team is a special Agile Team on the Agile Release Train or Value Stream that is typically chartered to provide assistance in building and using the development environment infrastructure—including Continuous Integration, build environments, testing platforms and Testing Automation frameworks—as well as integrating code from Agile Teams, performing end-to-end Solution testing.
+A System Team is a special Agile Team on the Agile Release Train or Value Stream that is typically chartered to provide assistance in building and using the Agile development environment infrastructure—including Continuous Integration—as well as integrating assets from Agile Teams, performing end-to-end Solution testing.
 They may participate in demonstrating solutions in the System Demo at the end of each Iteration, and at the Solution Demo at the end of each Program Increment, or more frequently as the case may be.
 This supports the teams and other stakeholders by providing quick feedback with respect to the efficacy and integrity of the evolving end-to-end solution.
 System Teams may also have a special role in assisting with each Release and with Coordination of larger value streams.

 Building Development Infrastructure

-Good infrastructure supports high program velocity; thus, the system team may:
+Good infrastructure supports high ART velocity.
+Thus, the System Team may:

-- Create platforms and environments for system demonstration, QA, and user testing, etc.
+- Create platforms and environments for solution demonstration, QA, user testing, etc.

-- Create systems, utilities, and scripts to automate deployment
+- Create products, utilities, and scripts to automate deployment

 - Facilitate the technical aspects of collaboration with third parties, such as data or service providers, hosting facilities, etc.

-Complex software systems also require that the system team do the following:
+Complex solutions also require that the System Team do the following:

-- Determine and help maintain decisions and policies for appropriate program branching models
+- Determine and help maintain decisions and policies for appropriate branching models

-- Run system-level integration scripts or integrate manually where automation is not possible or has not yet been applied
+- Run solution-level integration scripts or integrate manually where automation is not possible or has not yet been applied

 - Assist component teams in defining inter-component interfaces